-Portugal boasts Europe’s best beaches, 1,115 miles of coastline, and 300 days a year (3,300 hours) of sunny skies.
+Portugal is home to Europe’s best beaches, 1,115 miles of coastline, and 300 days a year (3,300 hours) of sunny skies.

 Portugal’s borders date back to 1139 B.C., making it the oldest country in the Old World.

-The upside of all of this history is that you’ll never run out of ancient places to discover…
+To state the obvious, that’s thousands of years, meaning more history has happened here than most places on Earth.
+The upside of all of this history is that you’ll never run out of ancient places to discover.

-Sure, if you wanted, you could spend all of your time relaxing and enjoying the beach, but there’s so much more than summer fun to be had here…
+Sure, if you wanted, you could spend all of your time relaxing and enjoying the beach, but there’s so much more than summer fun to be had in Portugal.

 In the mornings, you could explore the caves and coves of the world’s most fascinating coast…